c3sr/go-onnxruntime/README.md

 ## Credits

-The logic of conversion between Go types and Ort::Values is borrowed from [go-pytorch](https://github.com/rai-project/go-pytorch).
+Some of the logic of conversion between Go types and Ort::Values is borrowed from [go-pytorch](https://github.com/rai-project/go-pytorch).